Cybersecurity of Quantum Key Distribution Implementations

 \section{Application of Linear Optical Devices on Photonic States}

 In this appendix, we discuss physical implementations of QKD schemes using photons.
-We first describe \textit{Fock-space notations}, which are easier to use when considering photon-implemented qubits.
-We then describe the unitary transformation that describes various optical devices commonly used in contemporary QKD implementations, such as beam splitters, phase shifters, and interferometers.
+We describe the unitary transformations that characterize various optical devices commonly used in contemporary QKD implementations, such as beam splitters, phase shifters, and interferometers.
 We explain the quantum state of a photon (or more generally, a pulse of photons) passing through these optical devices.